Kia Tasman review and buyer’s guide

 This same advantage applies to tools and equipment, not just to having them stay in the vehicle and making them less likely to bounce out, but it also means the tub wall itself is higher, meaning it’s much harder to reach in (and steal your stuff) when standing on the road or ground beside the vehicle.

-Kia claims a maximum tray volume of 1173 litres, and an ultimate maximum payload of 1195kg in 2WD variants.
+Kia claims a maximum tray volume of 1173 litres for the SX+, X-Line and X-Pro.

-You get a couple of integrated footholds carved into the corners of the rear bumper, although it remains to be seen if you can actually get a proper 6-footer’s workboot in there (as opposed to some car designer’s trendy sneaker or skate shoe).
+You get a couple of integrated footholds carved into the corners of the rear bumper, and it seems you can probably get a proper 6-footer’s workboot in there (as opposed to some car designer’s trendy loafer or skate shoe).

 There’s also hidden storage behind the driver’s side drop-down wheelarch which is bottom-hinged to double as a light-duty flat surface, limited to 6kg of load.
 It’s certainly not a workbench.